pypa/interoperability-peps/pep-0458-tuf-online-keys.rst

 signature scheme [25]_ SHOULD be used by PyPI administrators.

 Ed25519 is a public-key signature system that uses small cryptographic signatures and keys.
+It is an elliptic curve digital signature algorithm based on Twisted Edwards curves.
 A pure-Python implementation [27]_ of the Ed25519 signature scheme is available, and verification of Ed25519 signatures is fast even when performed in Python.